Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness

+Spectral estimation for network time series involves distinct methodological challenges.
+The high dimensionality inherent in large-scale networks requires regularization to ensure both computational feasibility and statistical reliability.
+However, standard tools such as the graphical Lasso \citep{hastie2009}—which are designed for real-valued covariance {\em selection} \citep{Dempster1972,lauritzen1996}—cannot be directly applied to the complex-valued spectral density and precision matrices fundamental to frequency-domain analysis.
+While recent developments, such as the complex graphical Lasso \citep{deb2024}, address this by constructing isomorphisms between complex-valued Hermitian matrices and real-valued representations, the problem of incorporating {\em known topological constraints} into these {\em frequency-domain objects} remains relatively unexplored.
+This work addresses these complexities by developing a framework where the network structure directly informs the spectral density and provides a robust pathway for high-dimensional inference.

-By contrast, in this work we assume a known network structure and propose a spectral estimation framework for the GNAR model that directly incorporates the network topology.
-In the spirit of classical spectral analysis, we develop both parametric and nonparametric estimators while still accounting for the network structure.
-Our estimators allow the inclusion of $r$-step neighborhood information, thus accommodating both direct and indirect temporal-spatial dependencies.
-This integration of network constraints into spectral analysis yields a flexible and interpretable methodology suited for complex, high-dimensional network time series data, which will be shown to be superior to classical network spectral estimation via VAR modeling.
+By contrast to data-driven network discovery, in this work we assume a known network structure and {\em propose a spectral estimation framework for TS-NSD that directly incorporates the network topology}.
+To allow for potential departures from assumed modeling frameworks, we develop both parametric and nonparametric estimators while accounting for the network structure.
+Under parametric settings, unlike GSP-based methods, our approach leverages the structural properties of the broad class of network time series models including those discussed in \citet{Zhu2017}, \citet{Knight2020}, and \citet{Yin2023} to define a frequency-domain paradigm that naturally embeds the network.
+By treating these models as specialized, parsimonious representations of a VAR process, we establish network-specific spectral density and (partial) coherence measures.
+This parametric view is complemented by a nonparametric estimator that provides a robust alternative to parametric approaches, by directly constraining deviations from the network structure.
+Our estimators allow the inclusion of multi-hop neighborhood information, thus accommodating both direct and indirect temporal-spatial dependencies.
+This integration of network constraints into spectral analysis yields a flexible and interpretable methodology suited for complex, high-dimensional network time series data, which will be shown to be superior to classical spectral estimation via unrestricted VAR modeling.